BSN - Early Admission

 EARLY ADMISSION OPTIONS (available for high school students only)

-The first step to apply for Early Admission to the College of Nursing is to apply for first-year students interested in nursing apply for admission to the College of Liberal Arts and Sciences and indicate an interest in nursing on the application.
+For first-year students to apply to the University of Iowa College of Nursing, the first step is to apply for admission to the College of Liberal Arts and Sciences and indicate an interest in nursing on the application.

 Early Admission to the College of Nursing is designed for high achieving high school students.
 There are two application options available: Early Decision and Direct Admission.
 The detailed information for each option is listed below.
 Up to 72 students will be selected for study beginning each fall.